St John The Evangelist Church

 The stunning 1950s stained-glass window over the sanctuary has an image of the Crystal Palace in the left corner.

 The church has been re-ordered over the years and has its own heritage project.

 St John’s has a lively outreach into the community.
 There are concerts, fetes, choirs and carol-services.
 The church can be hired for public meetings.
 During the Penge Festival the grounds host a popular and well-attended Teddy Bears’ Picnic.

-The celebrated Afro-American actor, Ira Aldridge, married his second wife, Amanda von Brandt, in this church in 1865.
-A bronze pavement plaque reminds us of his connection with Penge.
+The celebrated African-American actor, Ira Aldridge, married his second wife, Amanda von Brandt, in this church in 1865.
+A renowned Shakespearean actor, Aldridge is celebrated on all university drama syllabi and there is a statue of him at the Shakespeare theatre, Stratford upon Avon.
+Garlanded with honours in his life-time throughout Europe and Russia, there is now a pavement plaque near the church to remind us of his connection with Penge.